BiteDasher/pacadd/README.md

 # pacadd
-A simple tool for managing repositories
+A simple tool for managing repositories in Arch Linux

 ## How-to use: